 Your toes are supposed to point straight ahead.
 A hammer toe is a toe deformity where your toe instead curls downward at the middle joint in a way that resembles a hammer.
 The condition usually affects your middle three toes.
+A mallet toe can be very similar, but with less joints affected.

 Usually, the underlying cause of hammer toe is your footwear.
 Your shoes should be roomy enough that your toes can comfortably lie flat.
 If they’re too tight, narrow, or have pointed ends, you’re at risk of developing foot and toe deformities, including hammer toe.